TokenMarketNet/sto/docs/source/payout.rst

 * ``create-holders-payout-csv`` is an optional command that can be used to generate the CSV.
 This CSV contains investor with their respective shares.
 This basically fetches data by running ``token-scan`` in the background.

-* Edit this csv to remove some holders or to modify the amount.
+* Edit this csv to suit your needs.

 * payouts can be made either in ether or any other payable ERC20 compliant token. use `--payment-type` flag in ``payout-distribute`` to specify the type of payout. ``payment-type`` can either be `ether` or `token`.
 If ``payment-type``